Kayak and Canoe Hoist for Garage Storage

 • For kayaks slippage has been an issue; some users have modified their setup to prevent this; to prevent slipping, you’re required to balance both ends of your kayak, which may require troubleshooting on your part.
 Canoe and roof boxes don’t tend to have this issue.

-• The hoist comes with one very long piece of rope that you’re required to cut to fit your needs; some customers would rather multiple pieces where sent for better versatility.
-Of course rope is not exactly expensive and this seems kinda picky for a under $30 product.
+• The hoist comes with one very long piece of rope that you’re required to cut to fit your needs; some customers would rather multiple pieces were sent for better versatility.
+Of course, rope is not exactly expensive and this seems kinda picky for an under $30 product.

 • Fishing Kayaks tend to run heavy, at 125 lbs capacity this lift is not suitable for all of them.
 Check your load and consider everything else you’ll have in the boat, not just the spec.

 The overwhelming consensus is that the RAD Sportz Kayak Hoist is definitely worth the money for what it offers.
-For starters, it doesn’t just hoist kayaks; you can also use it to hoist ladders, roof boxes, adn more, which adds plenty of extra utility.
+For starters, it doesn’t just hoist kayaks; you can also use it to hoist ladders, roof boxes, and more, which adds plenty of extra utility.
 From a kayak-only standpoint, the fact that it can accommodate kayaks up to 125lbs is ideal, because many kayakers start out with 60lb to 80lb kayaks and may opt for a more robust kayak once they become serious about the hobby.
 The bottom line is, the hoist should be able to see you through any kayak upgrade you might acquire in the future, and when you factor in ease of use, compared with competitors, it’s a bargain.
+If you grab the two pack it’s CRAZY cheap.

 The RAD Sportz Kayak Hoist makes hoisting your kayak for overhead storage a piece of cake.
 There is a slight learning curve, but it’s not too difficult to get the hang of.
 The safety-locking mechanism is a true work of genius and greatly improves the ease of use when it comes to preventing accidental disengagement.
 Overall, the RAD Sportz Kayak Hoist does the job and provides plenty of ease of use features to make the process of overhead kayak or ladder storage easier.